 - Insurance payouts were only made in USD

-- Kitesurfing is considered an extreme sport and excluded
+- Kitesurfing is considered an extreme sport and is excluded

 So, whatever travel insurance you choose, make sure you read the fine print of your policy.

-Why we Initially Chose SafetyWing Travel Insurance … That’s a Wrap
+Why we Chose SafetyWing Travel Insurance … That’s a Wrap

-We chose SafetyWing travel insurance because it was budget-friendly, flexible, easy to arrange and covered the main medical emergencies we needed cover for.
+SafetyWing travel insurance was our initial choice because it was budget-friendly, flexible, easy to arrange, and covered the main medical emergencies we needed coverage for.

-Or if you are in the UK – check out Confused.com where you can compare travel insurance quotes and work out the best option for you.
+If you are in the UK, check out Confused.com to compare travel insurance quotes and determine the best option.

 NOTE: This article does not include all terms, conditions, limitations, exclusions and termination provisions of the travel insurance plans described.
 Coverage may not be available for residents of all countries, states or provinces.
 Please carefully read your policy wording for a full description of coverage.

 World Nomads provides travel insurance for travellers in over 100 countries.
 As an affiliate, we receive a fee when you get a quote from World Nomads using this link.
 We do not represent World Nomads.
 This is information only and not a recommendation to buy travel insurance.

 PLANNING YOUR TRAVELS?